FOI-Bioinformatics/flextaxd/README.md

 Python >=3.6
 ## additional requirements depending on executed functions
 ncbi-genome-download - to download additional genomes from NCBI
+## Visualisation
+biopython - required for visualisation (plain newick format can be printed to stdout without biopython).
 ## Database program requirement if create_database is executed
 kraken2
 krakenuniq